-In 1978, Rosenblum Cellars opened in Alameda, California; a place known more for its docks and shipyards than for winemaking.
+Kent Rosenblum was a veterinarian living in San Francisco's East Bay when he started making wine in his basement in 1972.
+It didn’t take long for his newfound hobby to morph into a passion that could not be ignored.
+In 1978, Rosenblum Cellars opened in Alameda, California, a place known more for its docks and shipyards than for winemaking.
 But then again, Kent Rosenblum, “The King of Zin,” always did things a little differently from the status quo.

-From single-vineyards in Sonoma and Alexander Valley to strictly selected regional blends, Rosenblum has made more than 50 Zinfandels earning 90 or more points from Wine Spectator.
-It’s an eye-opening track record for Zin lovers, but at Rosenblum, guided by commitment and craft, delivering sumptuous wines is just business as usual.
+From single vineyards in Sonoma and Alexander Valley to strictly selected regional blends, Rosenblum Cellars has made more than 50 Zinfandels earning 90 or more points from Wine Spectator.
+Kent’s distinctive style put Zinfandels on the map and helped inspire new generations of winemakers.

 In 2018, Kent passed away unexpectedly leaving an undeniable hole in the wine industry.
 His commitment to crafting bold wines and recognizing California’s historic vineyards is a legacy that will endure.
 And to honor his memory, Rosenblum Cellars has entrusted Charlie Tsegeletos to continue Kent’s vision.

 Charlie Tsegeletos’s successful career in the wine industry spans over 40 years.
 He started his winemaking journey in 1980 after graduating with a degree in Agricultural Science and Management from the University of California at Davis.
 He enjoyed winemaking roles at Pendleton Winery, Hacienda Wine Cellars, and D’Agostini Winery prior to joining Glen Ellen Winery where he held the position of Senior Director of Winemaking for 15 years.